nonstrict-hq/nonstrict.eu-website/Content/blog/2023-06-14-screencapturekit-on-sonoma.md

 (Note: Again, as with SCScreenshotManager, I couldn’t get this to work, this seems a bug in this first beta, FB12331920)

-One strange aspect of the current version of the system level UI is that it doesn’t show both we webcam and the content picker at the same time.
+One strange aspect of the current version of the system level UI is that it doesn’t show both the webcam and the screen capture in picker at the same time.
 It depends on the order in which the features get activated.
 That means if start a SCStream.startCapture() first, and then do AVCaptureSession.startRunning(), the the screen capture will be shown in the picker in the system level UI, if the webcam is started first, that one is shown.
 I suspect this is a bug in this first beta (FB12331901).

 ![Screenshot of macOS Ventura showing the system level picker](/images/blog/screencapturekit-picker-ventura.jpg)
 <figcaption>Sharing picker on macOS Ventura when using FaceTime.</figcaption>